node-red/node-red-docker/README.md

 The main sections to modify are

     "dependencies": {
-        "node-red": "0.20.x",           <-- set the version of Node-RED here "node-red-node-rbe": "*"        <-- add any extra npm packages here },
+        "node-red": "^1.0.0",           <-- set the version of Node-RED here "node-red-dashboard": "*"        <-- add any extra npm packages here },

 This is where you can pre-define any extra nodes you want installed every time